amlanxbghn/Java-Image-Editor/README.md

 # Java-Image-Editor
-This Java Image Editor project was developed as part of the curriculum at Scaler School of Technology, representing the first project undertaken by students.
+This Java Image Editor project was developed as part of the curriculum at Scaler School of Technology, representing the first project that we made.
 It provides a command-line interface (CLI) for performing various image manipulation tasks, including grayscale conversion, flipping, rotation, brightness adjustment, and image blurring.